Bullying: Anatomy of the Bully

 Mardi Crane-Godreau, PhD

-Bullies have specific characteristic and act in predictable ways.
+Bullies have specific characteristics and act in predictable ways.
 There also appears to be emerging evidence that awareness, education and speaking out are among the effective tools that any group can employ to stem this destructive behavior.
 Equally important, there is strong evidence that resilience against bullying can be developed through emotional intelligence, self-knowledge, self-awareness, self-respect and self-efficacy.

 What is bullying?
 Experts seem to agree that bullying involves the persistent use of threat, force or coercion to intimidate or abuse the target in order to dominate an individual or a group.
 Bullying can be seen in terrorism, where a few individuals seek to impose control on another group, by imposing fear, through threat of harm, misinformation and isolation.
-The pattern is not that far removed from bullying in schools or the workplace where one or more bullies seek dominance over a target individual or group, isolating them from normal activities, sometimes by spreading rumors (misinformation) that undermine self-confidence, and/ or by threatening them with emotional, social or physical harm.
+The pattern is not that far removed from bullying in schools or the workplace where one or more bullies seek dominance over a target individual or group, isolating them from normal activities, sometimes by spreading rumors (misinformation) that undermine self-confidence and/or by threatening them with emotional, social or physical harm.
 Bullying behavior seems to persist; if one target proves to be resilient and impervious, the bully or bullies move on to a new target.